How to argue with a narcissist – four tactics they love to use and how to respond to them

 For example, in the above exchange, you may respond with, “No I didn’t say that, I know it’s not the government’s fault my friend was made redundant…”.
 At which point the narcissist may jump in with, “See!
 You were completely wrong as usual.”

 In reality strawman arguments usually last much longer than this (and get much more ridiculous) and you find yourself continually correcting or defending statements that are increasingly far from where you started, to the extent that you can forget what your original point was.
 Or simply concede out of exhaustion.

 The other good thing for a narcissist about using the strawman tactic is that it focusses everyone else on what they say you said.
 So you’re presented as an unreasonable and unreliable person (your continual defences of the latest strawman statement will inevitably mean that at some point you’ll contradict something you’ve said) and everyone misses your original, valid point.

-The strawman tactic is particularly effective because you cannot help but feel emotional and frustrated at being misrepresented so dramatically and unfairly.
+The strawman tactic is particularly effective in fights with a narcissist because you cannot help but feel emotional and frustrated at being misrepresented so dramatically and unfairly.
 And when we’re emotionally triggered, we can suffer an ‘amydala attack’ which disables your frontal lobes, and makes it much harder (or even possible) to have a rational, reasoned response.

 How to respond to strawmanning